AOC unloads on Trump after he tells progressive congresswomen to 'go back' to home countries

 For her part, Pelosi quickly condemned Trump's comments, and said they showed he wanted to make America "white again."

+But, commentator Natalie Shure rejected Pelosi's attempt to blame Trump entirely: "You’ve...literally spent the past few weeks attacking the exact same members," Shure wrote.

-A torrent of others agreed that Trump's remarks were racist, including House Intelligence Committee Chairman Adam Schiff, D-Calif., Michigan Rep. Justin Amash, and Meghan McCain.
+A torrent of others, including House Intelligence Committee Chairman Adam Schiff, D-Calif., Rep. Justin Amash, I-Mich., and Meghan McCain, agreed that Trump's remarks were racist.

 "This is racist," McCain wrote.
 "And I see Trump people are trying to spin this to just be about Rep. Omar, but we all know that’s a lie.
 But even if it were just about Rep. Omar, it would still be racist.
-We don’t tell people we’ve welcomed into this country to “go back.'"
+We don’t tell people we’ve welcomed into this country to 'go back.'"

+Sen. Kamala Harris, D-Calif., a 2020 presidential contender, wrote, "Let's call the president’s racist attack exactly what it is: un-American."

+"Let’s be clear about what this vile comment is: A racist and xenophobic attack on Democratic congresswomen," added Sen. Elizabeth Warren, D-Mass., also a presidential contender.
+"This *is* their country, regardless of whether or not Trump realizes it.
+They should be treated with respect.
+As president, I’ll make sure of it."

-Meanwhile, some conservatives said Trump's comments would likely unite feuding Democrats and strengthen their political position with the 2020 presidential campaign heating up.
+Meanwhile, some conservatives said Trump's comments likely would unite feuding Democrats and strengthen their political position with the presidential campaign heating up.

-For example, Jerry Dunleavy, a reporter at the D.C.
-Examiner, was one of several commentators who compared Trump to "Leroy Jenkins," the videogame player who, according to viral video legend, charged wildly into the fray and upset his teammates' carefully crafted plan.
+For example, Jerry Dunleavy of the Washington Examiner was one of several commentators who compared Trump to "Leeroy Jenkins," the videogame player who, according to viral video legend, charged wildly into the fray and upset his teammates' carefully crafted plan.

-But MSNBC analyst Matthew Miller said those concerns were misplaced.
+But, MSNBC analyst Matthew Miller said those concerns were misplaced.

 "Spare me the analysis about how Trump’s racist tweets will unite the Democratic Party," he wrote.
 "Isn’t the relevant question now and forever what the hell Republicans are willing to do about it?"

-Matt Wolking, the deputy director of communications for Trump's 2020 reelection campaign, insisted that president was being misinterpreted.
+Matt Wolking, the deputy director of communications for Trump's 2020 reelection campaign, insisted the president was being misinterpreted.

 "Anyone who says the president told members of Congress to go back to where they came from is lying," he wrote on Twitter.
-"He told them to “Then come back and show us how it is done.”
+"He told them to 'Then come back and show us how it is done.'"

-Regardless, Democrats were far more united on Sunday than they were over the weekend.
+Regardless, Democrats were far more united on Sunday than they were the previous week.
 In a highly unusual move Friday night, the official House Democratic Caucus Twitter account ripped into Ocasio-Cortez's chief of staff for his criticism of another Democratic lawmaker -- an astonishing tirade that laid bare the simmering tensions between the freshman congresswoman and her party's leadership.

-The caucus’ Twitter account flagged a June 27 tweet by Ocasio-Cortez’s chief of staff, Saikat Chakrabarti, in which he criticized Rep. Sharice Davids, D-Kansas, for her votes on issues to do with the migrant crisis at the border.
+The caucus’ Twitter account flagged a June 27 tweet by Ocasio-Cortez’s chief of staff, Saikat Chakrabarti, in which he criticized Rep. Sharice Davids, D-Kan., for her votes on issues to do with the migrant crisis at the border.

 HOUSE DEM BLASTS 'JUVENILE' OCASIO-CORTEZ, CHIEF OF STAFF: 'IGNORANCE IS BEYOND BELIEF'